caltechlibrary/dataset/README.md

 _dataset_ and _datasetd_ are intended to be simple tools for managing collections JSON object documents in a predictable structured way.

-_dataset_ and _datasetd_ are guided by the idea that you should be able to work with JSON documents as easily as you can any plain text document on Unix command line. _dataset_ is intended to be simple to use with minimal setup (e.g.  `dataset init mycollection.ds` creates a new collection called 'mycollection.ds').
+_dataset_ and _datasetd_ are guided by the idea that you should be able to work with JSON documents as easily as you can any plain text document on the Unix command line. _dataset_ is intended to be simple to use with minimal setup (e.g.  `dataset init mycollection.ds` creates a new collection called 'mycollection.ds').
 - _dataset_ and _datasetd_ store JSON object documents in collections
     - collections are folder(s) containing
         - collection.json metadata file describing the collection and keys